yearn/YIPS/YIPS/yip-31.md

 ## Motivation
 Using YFI from inflation to fund development is a mechanism to strengthen the yearn ecosystem while aligning contributors.

-**FOR**: Implement an inflation schedule of 20,000 YFI over the next 8 years, with 12,802 distributed in the first 3 years, ending with a trailing tail of 1% inflation.
+**FOR**: Implement YFI inflation, allocating 75% to Liquidity Pools and 25% to the Multisig.

 **AGAINST**: No changes.